StateVoicesNational/Spoke/src/server/models/cacheable_queries/README.md

   opted-out, even if they opted out from a second organization/campaign.

-  Thus, we need all optOuts loaded, and it's 'all or nothing' -- so when optOut is not found in cache, we load every record in at once, however asynchronous to the request that triggered it.
+  Thus, we need all optOuts loaded, and it's 'all or nothing' -- so when optOut is not found in cache, we load every record in at once, (asynchronous to the request that triggered it -- because it could take some time).
   We could, in theory, keep the optOut cache in much longer, but this could then lead to drift if there are any 'missed' saves.
 To avoid this, we do an optOut update for every contacts upload job -- we put it in the job, because the opt_out table might be very large, and syncing could be a significant process.
 By doing it on contact upload, we can make sure